 Most of the songs that we wrote at an early stage were R&B songs, cause R&B songs are usually the easiest songs to write.
 We can talk about love, heartbreak and all that.
 But for songwriting, you’ve got to be versatile.
 Earlier we talked about the graduation party during which we had to perform.
 I remember the title of the song was Remember This.
-It was fresh composition, fresh lyrics.
+It was fresh composition, with fresh lyrics.
 I also have a lot of Reggae songs.
 I believe Reggae music is a special type of music through which you can express lots of things.

 You are an Author, Composer, Performer and Music Producer.
 How do you juggle between these roles and what are the stages you go through?

 First, you have to know the type of music you want to create.
-Some people are ok with making the instrumental first while others prefer writing the music first and come up with a beat.
+Some people are ok with making the instrumental first while others prefer writing the music first and coming up with a beat.
 Some are inspired by lyrics while others by the beat.
-My producers in Nigeria usually sends me some beats.
+My producers in Nigeria usually send me some beats.
 As soon as I listen to the sounds, I know what’s gonna fit in.
 So for me, I can produce the beat and write the song on the beat.
-When the music is ready you record your vocals, send it to the engineer.
+When the music is ready you record your vocals, and send it to the engineer.
 It’s a process.
 It’s good to create music that will appeal to the audience and of course, you have to put yourself into the music.

 “What will be the last impression that you will leave?”

 Yeah, it is good to make money from our songs.
 This is what everybody opts for, but I believe in the last impression my music can have on someone.
 I don’t care if I don’t have any views or any streams.
 But, one day, if somebody asks me about my music and I play and the person is inspired.
-I have won.
+I won.